markp07/weather-service/README.md

 ### Authentication Flow

-1. User authenticates via external auth service
+1. User authenticates via external auth service (not included)
 2. JWT token stored in HTTP-only cookie
-3. Weather service validates token using public key
+3. Weather service validates token using public key from configured auth service
 4. Token automatically refreshed when needed
 5. On 401, redirect to auth service with callback URL

+### Security Policy

+See [SECURITY.md](SECURITY.md) for detailed security information and best practices.

 ## 🌍 Internationalization